skarppi/smart-home-playbooks/README.md

 ##### weather.yml

-Setup a MQTT broker which gathers all observations from wired sensors and other devices on the local network.
-MQTT bridge forwards all messages to a remote server where they can be stored (InfluxDB) and visualized (Grafana).
+Setup a MQTT broker which gathers observations from connected sensors and other wireless devices on the local network.

 Raspberry Pi is wired with BME280 temperature, humidity and pressure sensor.
 The sensor is read once per minute ```bme280mqtt.py``` and values are sent in a MQTT message.